Xigtun/xps-9570-mojave/README.md

 	dw1830
 	16GB Ram

-use the install efi to install Mac OS Majave(10.14)
+use the install efi to install Mac OS Majave(10.14) and boot into the system

 then replace the EFI folder rebuild kextcache.(you may reboot severl times)